The Hot Box

 The Hot Box is a 1972 women in prison film from Joe Viola and Jonathan Demme, who had previously made Angels Hard as They Come (1971) for New World Pictures.
 It was shot in the Philippines and was originally known as The Prescription Revolution.

 Plot

-Four American nurses working in the Republic of San Rosario are kidnapped by a band of guerillas.
+Four American nurses working in the Republic of San Rosario are kidnapped by a band of guerrillas.